Guides March 7, 2026

 Implementing Schema Markup Manually

 Schema markup is code that you can add to your website to provide search engines with more information about your content.
 This can improve your website’s visibility in search results and increase click-through rates.
 While plugins can automate schema markup implementation, you can also do it manually.
+This is a key element of WordPress SEO without plugins.

 Managing Robots.txt and .htaccess Files